 Collaroy Plateau Community Kindergarten has been licensed as a Preschool since 1954.
 It continues to offer an early education and care dedicated Preschool program for 80 children across each week.
 CPCK is a not for profit organisation managed by a volunteer parent management committee.
 Partial funding is received from the Department of Education under the Children’s services program.

-CPCK maintains connections with Collaroy Plateau, St. Rose, Wheeler Heights and Cromer primary schools.
-By working in partnership with local schools and parents/families, relationships between families and staff are facilitated.
+CPCK maintains connections with local schools and by working in partnership with local schools and parents/families, relationships between families and staff are facilitated.
 Opportunities for connecting with families are valued and therefore social activities are organised accordingly.

 There is a consistent team of three teaching staff for each group.
 Teachers and Educators at CPCK range in qualification from holding an Early Childhood Teaching Degree, a Diploma in Children’s services or a Certificate 111 in Children’s services.

 Staff work in collaboration with other professionals where needed to ensure each child achieves to the best of their ability.
 Teachers and Educators use the Early Years Learning Framework for planning and documentation with the Preschool curriculum being transient, flexible and structured to cater to each child’s needs, interests, experiences and strengths.
 Numeracy and Literacy, Science, Music, Movement and Drama are areas of the curriculum that form the basis of the play based educational program.
 Through play, learning becomes meaningful which in turn assists every child in becoming self-initiating and motivated learners.

 CPCK’s educational program is based on the developmental needs, interests and experience of each child.
 Children learn the most while having fun and play is always fun- this is where the most learning occurs and can be consolidated.
 Therefore as an example, numeracy and literacy learning is integrated and introduced as children engage in play.